 cryptify

-GitHub · Rust + TypeScript · File Sharing Service
+GitHub · Rust · File Sharing Service

 Cryptify is the file encryption and sharing service that PostGuard uses for delivering encrypted files.
 It allows encrypting any file with an identity attribute.
 Only people who can prove they have that attribute can decrypt and view the contents.